Screening questionnaire for Covid-19

 Please tell the operator that you have taken the online screening questionnaire and you need to speak to a clinician.

-You must stay at home (self-isolate) for 14 days
+You must self isolate and stay at home

 If you develop symptoms during this time, call the Covid 111 Service for further advice.